anpicasso/cs2-multiserver-autoconfig/README.md

 - Stop everything and clean storage: `./stop.sh`

 **Notes**
-- The `spawn` script clones `cs2-multiserver` into the same directory as the script if not present.
+- The `spawn` script downloads `cs2-multiserver` into the same directory as the script if not present.
 Running it in a clean directory is recommended.
 - Managed servers JSON lives at `/home/tmt2/storage/managed_game_servers.json` and is recreated on every `spawn` run.
 - `stop.sh` removes `/home/tmt2`.
 Any data under that path will be lost.